Functional API

 Quick Reference

-- →@entrypoint: marks a function as a LangGraph workflow — handles checkpointing, streaming, and human-in-the-loop automatically
+- →@entrypoint(checkpointer=saver): marks a function as a LangGraph workflow — automatic checkpointing, streaming, human-in-the-loop

-- →@task: marks a function as an individual unit of work — checkpointed independently, returns a future
+- →@task: marks a unit of work — independently checkpointed, returns a future, caches result on resume

 - →entrypoint.final(value=X, save=Y): decouple what the caller receives from what gets saved to the checkpoint